BMC Helix ITSM data archiving

 - Consider your volume of data when selecting the frequency of the archiving schedule.
 Some customers may need to execute their archive job more frequently than others in order to better manage the amount of data archived each time.

 The design, implementation, and ongoing maintenance of an archive solution is the customer's responsibility.
-Additionally, BMC Helix ITSM base data capacity is in effect for the production environment, including archive tables, regardless of the archive solution.
+Additionally, BMC Helix service management base data capacity is in effect for the production environment, including archive tables, regardless of the archive solution.

 You may use the in-application AR System Archive Manager console to configure a continuous archive job and extract and delete archive data as needed.
 Key tenets of the archive function include the following: